 Team of Specialists shows the the typical day making the short as told by the director Angus MacLane.
 In this making-of featurette, we get a look at the design and creation of the new characters, a look at campy graveyard horror film (complete with the screen test of the flobby rubber bats), the animation dailies, the editorial processes, sound design and editing on location at Skywalker Ranch, and a final look at the score with composer Michael Giacchino.

-The Deleted Scenes are interested because they are introduced by the film’s editor Axel Geddes.
+are interested because they are introduced by the film’s editor Axel Geddes.
 He talk about how a half-hour TV special, you have only exactly 21 minutes, 30 seconds to tell your story, nothing more, nothing less.
 The three scenes–“Pencil Topper Trilogy”, “Travel Brochures”, and “Road Trip Roulette”–that follow are fun, but just didn’t fit into the time constraints of the special.
 Watch part of the “Pencil Topper” scenes below.

 Also, thanks to our friends at Pixar Post for catching that there are also two additional bonus features you can check out exclusively on Disney Movies Anywhere.
 Film Studies With Professor Pricklepants is a short about Angus MacLane’s many film references during the making of the special.
 Bob’s Boatyard is another deleted scene, introduced by Axel Geddes that looks at the real reason why Ron, the hotel manage, is motivated to sell the stolen toys.
 All you have to do is login to Disney Movies Anywhere to view.